sanleches/PGOF/README.md

 ![PGOF scene with queue, parking lots, and leaving cars](./PGOF.svg)

-You are a world renowned freelance software developer just finsihed your last gig.
-You are relaxing in your favorite coffee shop, the Dangling Pointer, enjoying the grandeur of the best cappucino ever to grace the hands of a barrista waiting for casting call.
+You are a world renowned freelance software developer just finsihed a crazy wild gig.
+You are relaxing in your favorite coffee shop, the Dangling Pointer, enjoying the grandeur of the best cappucino ever to grace the desperate hands of a barrista waiting for casting call.
 In walks Felon Tusk, the notorious giga entrepeneur.
-Giga scans the shop, immediately recognizes you by your weathered beret, walks over and takes a chair at your table.
+Felon scans the shop, immediately recognizes you by your weathered beret, walks over and takes a chair at your table.
 "I need you services, big money.
 I have this idea for an autonomous parking gargage platform called PGOF, Parking garage of the future."
 Felon pulls out a wrinkled napkin full of scribbles.
 "Here are the specs.
 When can we go live?"
 You look at the specs, think for a moment, why not it's only Tuesday after all.
 "Tomorrow this time, here."
-Felon scurries out of the cofees hop while you pull out you lap top and get to work.
+Felon scurries out of the coffee shop while you pull out your lap top and get to work ...

 ## PGOF Software Requirments